 I can’t even begin to imagine how many times I’ve asked family and friends or started discussions for youth group members or students by asking – Which do you think is the more romantic idea?
 That we find the one because our destinies are interwoven in the stars or because we chose them out of all our potential options?
 THEN I follow it with – Which do you think is the truth of how it happens?
 Do we honestly have a Soul Mate or is it all a matter of choice?
 This topic has fascinated me for ages.
 I’ve found our own answers are as unique varied as our hearts.

-And in my life, I’ve know with absolute certainty Soul Mates are real.
-I’ve also known with absolute certainty they aren’t.
+And in my life, I’ve know with absolute certainty Soul Mates aren’t real.
+I’ve also known with absolute certainty they are.
 Such is life :).

 What makes Mary Jane and Peter a perfect couple to explore this idea is they’re never definitively identified as Soul Mates (although, to be fair, the Devil comes pretty close to doing so – saying all but the term specifically – when they sell their marriage to him to save Aunt May’s life in the aforementioned “One More Day” storyline…ugh, let’s leave that to the side for now).
 Through the years we’ve seen Peter and MJ continually grow closer and stronger in spite of all which threatens to tear them apart.
 The narrative doesn’t expressly tell us if they’re Soul Mates, just as we are left to answer the question of whether or not we believe in Soul Mates in real life.
 And I find them almost as compelling as I do contemplating this in regard to my own life ;).

 Mary Jane’s first appearance came in November 1966 with The Amazing Spider-Man #42.
 Aunt May had been pestering Peter for nearly a year (of comics, not in narrative time) to go out with the niece of her friend Anna Watson.
 When Mary Jane first entered Peter’s life, she did so with one of comic book’s most iconic scenes: